farragoan/cfd19/README.md

 diafanocracy relies on leveraging existing infrastructure and its own sidechains to use the available computing power efficiently while also increasing the number of nodes in the network.

+There will be a number of sidechains, one for each urban-hinterland complex, and a main blockchain.

 # HOW IT WORKS

 1. The area to be surveyed is already divided into political constituencies.
+However, they would be grouped into "urban-hinterland complexes" centres about an engineering/scientific institution with large computing power.
+Each of these complexes would have their own sidechain that would record individual votes in small sized blocks, therefore allowing for a higher rate of addition to the sidechain.

-Local schools or computer-heavy organisations in these constituencies will serve as polling booths.
+2. Local schools or computer-heavy organisations in these constituencies will serve as polling booths.
+Every voter card would have its unique hash, which would let them stay anonymous on the network.

+3. The votes from these polling booth will be fed into their sidechains.
+These sidechains would be working on